You are now leaving www.admabiologics.com

 2

-Patients who are unable to generate a protective immune response to infection or vaccination require passive immunity.
-Immune globulin is the only way to provide this passive immunity to protect people from infectious diseases.4
+Patients who are unable to generate a protective immune response to infection or vaccination, such as those with primary immunodeficiency (PI), require passive immunity.
+IG is the only way to provide this passive immunity to protect people from infectious diseases4

-Human immune globulin is composed of antibodies—Y-shaped proteins produced by B-cells that are used by the body’s immune system to identify and neutralize foreign objects such as bacteria and viruses.
-IVIG is immune globulin purified from plasma by a manufacturing process called fractionation and administered intravenously to patients.
+Human immune globulin is composed of antibodies: Y-shaped proteins produced by B cells that are used by the body’s immune system to identify and neutralize foreign objects such as bacteria and viruses.
+IVIG is IG purified from plasma by a manufacturing process called fractionation and administered intravenously to patients.

-There are two types of immune globulins, standard and hyperimmune.
+There are two types of IGs, standard and hyperimmune

-Standard immune globulins are manufactured using normal source plasma.
+Standard IGs are manufactured using normal source plasma.

 Manufactured using plasma obtained from donors who have elevated amounts (high titers) of specific antibodies against a targeted pathogen.